 FBI looking at video showing Missouri cop kicking suspect

-ST. LOUIS (AP) — The FBI is looking at police dashcam video that shows a suburban St. Louis officer kicking in the head a suspect who had his hands up.
+ST. LOUIS (AP) — The FBI is looking at police dashcam video that shows a suburban St. Louis officer kicking a suspect in the head while the man had his hands up.

 The officer works for the town of Woodson Terrace.
-The police chief in neighboring Velda City told the St. Louis Post-Dispatch that a dashcam inside one of his patrol cars captured the April 14 incident.
+Dan Paulino, the police chief in neighboring Velda City, told the St. Louis Post-Dispatch that a camera inside one of his patrol cars captured the April 14 incident.

 Video posted by KMOV-TV shows an officer kicking 21-year-old Isaiah Forman while Forman is on the ground.
 Authorities say Forman was driving a stolen car that hit a St. Ann police officer's car at the end of a chase.
 Police say the car was taken by another man in a carjacking.